sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 We have some fairly wide open firewall rules for passing traffic on the tunneling hosts themselves and in the security groups on them.
-These can certainly be tighted further and I'll even cover some situations in a bit about when you might want to do that.
+These can certainly be tightened further and I'll even cover some situations in a bit about when you might want to do that.
 As it stands right now the internal private IP addresses of the tunnel host's and clients haven't matter beyond whether or not they were in the routable range.

 If you use ephemeral containers or autoscaling IP addresses are going to change frequently.
 To harden the rules on the tunnel hosts themselves would need to be